 A

 A 401(k) is a tax-later account, meaning your contributions reduce your taxable income during your contribution or working years.
 And any investment earnings aren't taxed.
 Instead, you pay taxes once you withdraw funds.
-You can begin withdrawing from your 401(k) penalty-free at 59½, and at a specific age determined by your birthdate, you must take the
+You can begin withdrawing from your 401(k) penalty-free at 59½, and you must take

 Your employer also may offer a